 According to Slate.com, Kirby Vosburgh from Harvard University and the Center for Integration of Medicine and Innovative Technology states, ‘There are basically two camps of experts on this general topic’, referring to those who suggest that big data will take over medical knowledge and those who believe that digital knowledge cannot expand to represent the variety of conditions and qualities of every individual.
 Despite this, the relationship between digital twins and the human body remains hopeful.
 Recent cases have shown digital twins used to pick the correct medication to treat tumors.
 Customized medication has been another growing area, to anticipate infections and enhance human performance.
 Digital twin models will gather a consistent amount of data throughout a human’s lifetime, evaluating these models in whole populations provides opportunities to detect patterns and trends of well-being versus illness.

 The integration of digital twins within the human body will be challenging – but if it succeeds, it could change healthcare immensely.
 The power of predictive insight into healthcare will change how humans function.
 Digital twins will allow the power to push past the limitations of medicine, and utilize data as a tool to truly understand the human body.
 Challenge Advisory is delighted to announce the launch of our Digital Twin Technology Investment Workshop taking place in the financial heartland of London, in June 2019.
 The two-day workshop will be designed to support the growth and adoption of digital twin technology by discussing its benefits and latest innovations along with the investment still required.
-Find out more information and purchase limited early-bird tickets here.
+Find out more by finding our conference name: digital twin uses for humans.
+The topics that will be covered in the event will help you understand what kind of challenges are being faced in terms of implementing the technology in the medical field.

 Discover all the hidden benefits of this technology by being introduced to the biggest business players in the world and take part in our private mastermind event where you can connect with the biggest leading forces across all industries that successfully utilize virtual twin – join here.